steam3d/help.magicpods.app/docs/features/general-auto-switch-sound-output.md

 ## Auto switch sound output

-Switch audio from the headphones to default speakers when both earbuds are out of ear or the full-size headphones are removed from your head.
-(Not all headphones support this feature)
+Switch audio from the headphones to the specified speakers when both earbuds are out of ear or the full-size headphones are removed from your head.

 | Option  | Description                                                                                                             |
 | ------- | ----------------------------------------------------------------------------------------------------------------------- |